NicholasChanng/ElectAI/README.md

 # ElectAI

 ElectAI is a Machine Learning-powered web application that predicts voter turnout across U.S. states based on demographic and historical data.
-It features an interactive map-based React frontend and a Flask backend integrated with a Scikit-learn linear regression model.
+It features an interactive React frontend and a Flask backend integrated with a Scikit-learn linear regression model.
 Here are the inputs:
 - Year
 - Percent with Bachelors Degree or higher
 - Average Income